loul42/decentralized-tollway/README.md

 <br/>But if you run the project locally, you should be fine with chrome.<br/>
 Thank you for reviewing my project and for this  **awesome course** !! :)

+PS: Also don't pay attention to commit time, I used a vm with a wrong date thus, it is not accurate

 ## Install Instructions